-Our client, age 58, was charged with one count of Penal Code Section 273.5(a), corporal injury on a co-habitant, a misdemeanor, one count of Penal Code Section 243(e)(1), battery upon one with whom the suspect had a dating relationship, a misdemeanor, and one count of Penal Code Section 242, simple battery, a misdemeanor.
+Our client, age 58, was charged with one count of Penal Code section 273.5(a), corporal injury on a co-habitant, a misdemeanor, one count of violating Penal Code section 243(e)(1), battery upon one with whom the suspect had a dating relationship, a misdemeanor, and one count of Penal Code section 242, simple battery, a misdemeanor.
 In addition, he was on probation for a prior 273.5 charge, so he faced a probation violation charge.

 The three misdemeanor charges arose from, according to the victim, age 55, her taking too many sleeping pills with alcohol and then suddenly passing out.
 When she passed out, she fell directly on the side of her face, causing a very serious black and blue bruise to the area around her eye.
 To the police who found her unconscious on her couch, the injury looked like she had been punched in the eye.
 The pictures of her were quite graphic, suggesting even a baseball bat could not have produced such an injury.

 The case was factually complicated because when the police were summoned to the apartment, our client was already at the Torrance Police Department.
 He had walked there to ask them to check on his girlfriend, with whom he had argued and then left after a verbal fight.
 As he left, she vowed to “end it all.”
 He therefore went to the police because he was concerned she would overdose on sleeping pills, as she had done previously.

 As our client had a prior criminal history for domestic violence, he became the prime suspect right from the start of the investigation.
 Police interviewed our client in the hospital, where she remained for several days.
 In every interview, she insisted that our client had never hit her and that she caused her injuries by falling down.
 She stated that she remembered taking almost an entire bottle of sleeping pills and falling down, after which time the last thing she remembered thinking was “wow, that really hurt” and crawling into bed.